NPSH Demystified: What Is It and Why Is IT So Critical?

 Very simply, NPSH refers to the amount of pressure at the suction of the pump.
 Often, you will see an A or R tacked on at the end.
 NPSHA or NPSHA refers to the amount of positive pressure available at the suction of the pump.
 NPSHR or NPSHR refers to the amount of pressure that is required at the suction of the pump to prevent cavitation.

 Technically speaking, cavitation is what occurs when the pressure at the eye of the impeller drops below the vapor pressure of the fluid inside the pump.
-When this occurs, vapor pockets begin to form, traveling along the veins of the impeller.
+When this occurs, vapor pockets begin to form, traveling along the vanes of the impeller.
 Once they reach the higher pressure inside the pump, these pockets will “implode” or collapse, causing extremely loud noise, and often causing severe damage to the impeller, shaft, and seal.

 Practically speaking, cavitation is bad.
 It causes facilities in our area alone possibly hundreds of thousands of dollars a year.
 It can, if left unattended, literally destroy a pump.
 That is precisely why NPSH is such an important issue, albeit one that is rarely understood.
 It is critical in system design, and in pump selection.